ACF Fiorentina

 The first Scudetto

 The 50s were a lot more successful for Fiorentina.
 After some consistent top-table finishes in Serie A, the club won its first Scudetto in 1956 with a 12-point difference over the second-place team.
 The team came close to a perhaps even bigger trophy when reaching the European Cup final the subsequent season.
-After beating Grasshopper and Red Star, they had to face Real Madrid at the Santiago Bernabéu Stadium in the final and was defeated 2-0.
+After beating Grasshopper and Red Star, they had to face Real Madrid at the Santiago Bernabéu Stadium in the final and were defeated 2-0.

 On Italian ground, they also came out triumphant in 1961, winning both its second Coppa Italia trophy and the first Cup Winners' Cup ever held, defeating Glasgow Rangers in the final.